lightonai/pylate/docs/documentation/datasets.md

-PyLate is designed to be compatible with Hugging Face datasets, facilitating seamless integration for tasks such as knowledge distillation and contrastive model training.
-Below are examples illustrating how to load and prepare datasets for these specific training objectives.
+PyLate is designed to be compatible with Hugging Face datasets, enabling seamless integration for tasks like knowledge distillation and contrastive model training.
+Below are examples of how to load and prepare datasets for these specific training objectives.

-## Constrastive dataset
+## Contrastive Dataset

-Contrastive training involves datasets that contain a query, a positive document (relevant to the query), and a negative document (irrelevant to the query).
-This the standard triplet format used by Sentence Transformers and so PyLate contrastive training is **compatible with every existing triplet datasets.**
+Contrastive training requires datasets that include a query, a positive document (relevant to the query), and a negative document (irrelevant to the query).
+This is the standard triplet format used by Sentence Transformers, making PyLate's contrastive training **compatible with all existing triplet datasets**.

 ### Loading a pre-built contrastive dataset